E-Statistics, Group Invariance and Anytime Valid Testing: Introduction

+We develop \E-statistics and anytime-valid methods \citep{ramdas2023savi} for composite hypothesis testing problems where both null and alternative models remain unchanged under a group of transformations.
+Assume that the parameter of interest is a function $\delta = \delta(\theta)$ that is invariant under these transformations.
+Here, $\theta \in \Theta$ is the parameter of a probabilistic model ${\cal P} = \{\mathbf{P}_\theta:\theta\in\Theta\}$ on an observation space ${\cal X}$.
+In the simplest case that we address, we are interested in testing whether the invariant parameter $\delta$ takes one of two values, that is,

-We concern ourselves with testing composite hypotheses where both null and alternative models remain unchanged under a group of transformations.
-In particular, we study the situation where the parameter of interest is a function $\delta = \delta(\theta)$ of the model parameter $\theta$ that is invariant under such transformations.
-For example, in the Gaussian case, the coefficient of variation is invariant under scale changes; the correlation coefficient, under affine transformations; and the variance of the principal components, under rotations around the origin.
-Roughly speaking, by replacing the data $X^n = (X_1, \dots, X_n)$ by an invariant function $M_n = m_n(X^n)$, one discards all information that is not relevant to the parameter $\delta$.
-Through the lens of the invariance-reduced data $M_n$, the hypotheses about the parameter of interest $\delta$ may simplify.
-This reduction principle has been used successfully to obtain sequential tests for composite hypotheses \citep{hall_relationship_1965}.
+A prototypical example is the one-sample t-test where $\mathcal{P}=\{N(\mu,\sigma): (\mu,\sigma)\in \mathbb{R}\times \mathbb{R}^+\}$ and the parameter of interest is the effect size $\delta(\mu,\sigma) = \mu/\sigma$, an invariant function of the model parameters under changes of scale.
+Other examples include tests about the correlation coefficient, which is invariant under affine transformations, and the variance of the principal components, an invariant under rotations around the origin \citep[for more examples, see][]{berger1998bayes}.
+Data can be reduced by only considering its invariant component.
+Roughly speaking, by replacing the data $X^n = (X_1, \dots, X_n)$ with an invariant statistic $M_n = m_n(X^n)$, one discards all information that is not relevant to the parameter $\delta$ (see the formal definitions in Section~\ref{sec:preparation}).
+For example, for the one-sample t-test, we can set $M_n$ equal to the t-statistic $M_{\mathcal{S},n} \propto \hat\mu_n/\hat\sigma_n$ but also to $M_n = \paren{X_1/\abs{X_1}, \dots, X_n / \abs{X_1}}$.
+Both are invariant functions under rescaling of all data points by the same factor that retain, as we will see, as much information as possible about the data.